What Are Urn Vaults and Why Use One?

 Most cemeteries require a cremation urn vault to protect a burial urn or urns against shifting soil, moisture, and the weight of the earth, which can cause the ground to cave in.
 In addition, cemeteries use heavy maintenance equipment that could inadvertently damage an unprotected urn.
 Urn vaults protect the cremation urns in all of these scenarios.

-- material / construction
+- Material / construction

-- size of the cremation urn or urns relative to the cremation urn vault
+- Size of the cremation urn or urns relative to the cremation urn vault

-- level of protection desired
+- Level of protection desired

+There are many types of burial vaults to choose from.
 Hi-tech polymer and concrete are most often used to construct urn vaults.
 These materials help preserve the urn and ensure a complete seal to protect the contents against moisture.
-The majority of designs are simple, and constructed with the intention to hold and protect a burial cremation urn of one’s choosing.
-For example, the Pearl Cremation Urn Vault is made of a high-technology polymer, and will hold one cremation urn.
+The heavy-duty material is impervious to moisture and is relatively inexpensive compared to other types of burial materials.

-Size of urn vaults
+Size of Urn Vaults

-Level of protection
+Level of Protection

 Some manufacturers make double-layer protection urn vaults.
 These might have an exterior made of cement, with interiors being made of bronze, copper, stainless steel or polyethylene.
 It’s not required to add that extra layer of protection.
 Check with the cemetery or funeral service provider to resolve any questions.

-Customizing an urn vault
+Customizing an Urn Vault

 *Image and related text can be found here: https://goo.gl/Gw43B3